Fatigue is one of the more unpleasant

 you may find it, it is important to sleep

-with what many still think, there is no shame in taking a nap or going
+with what many still think, there is no shame at all in taking a nap or going

 to bed earlier.
 Forgot about what 'they think', it's about you and your